appbaseio/reactive-manual/docs/v1.0.0/components/SingleRange.md

 ![Image to be displayed](https://i.imgur.com/55jFax6.png)

-A `SingleRange` sensor component creates a numeric range selector UI widget.
-It is like a list widget, but for numeric data.
+`SingleRange` creates a numeric range selector UI component that is connected to a database field.

+`Note:` It is similar to a [SingleList](/v1.0.0/components/SingleList.html), except it is suited for numeric data.

 Example uses:
 * filtering search results by prices in an e-commerce or food delivery experience.
-* browsing movies by a ratings filter.
+* browsing a movies listing site using a ratings filter.

 ### Usage